Bulanadi-MarkLorence-04/7OOP-Lab-Task/README.md

 ---

 ## 🌟 About Me
- I'm a friendly and dedicated individual with a genuine enthusiasm for software development, particularly object-oriented programming.
+ I'm a friendly and dedicated individual with a genuine enthusiasm for software development.
 I find great satisfaction in collaborating with others to solve complex problems, and I'm committed to continuous learning.
-Outside of work, I love spending time with my family and friends, exploring new technologies (I'm a bit of a tech enthusiast!), and contributing to open-source projects whenever possible.
+Outside of school settings, I love spending time with my family and friends, exploring new things to learn, and being open to other people idea to improve myself whenever possible.

 ### What I Believe In:
 - The importance of kindness, the power of perseverance, and a lifelong quest for learning.